brianprost/HyperBook/plan/final_report.md

 ### Alternate Design

 During the first week, some alternate design options were evaluated.
 In the initial project proposal, a Python-based application was planned, with either Django or Flask used for the frontend, and service/database hosting within Amazon Web Services (AWS).
 After the group was formed, it was determined that most of the team had significant .NET experience and a strong preference for React or Angular.js for frontend components, and these were evaluated for the final development plan.
-Ultimately, Microsoft Azure was chosen as a hosting provider due to the interoperability with .NET Core and Azure's Microsoft SQL services.
+Ultimately, Microsoft Azure was chosen as a hosting provider due to its interoperability with .NET Core and Azure's Microsoft SQL services.

 ## Test Plan and Results